Intelligent Graybox Fuzzing via ATPG-Guided Seed Generation and Submodule Analysis: Experimental Evaluation

-\profuzz~achieves high efficiency in smaller datapath-centric designs like FIR, reaching 100\% coverage with only 32.5\% of internal signals targeted, completing in 4.81 seconds.
-The IIR design, with just 15.1\% of nodes selected, also reaches full coverage in 4.31 seconds.
-Despite a moderate target ratio in GPIO (35.9\%), \profuzz~achieves 99.39\% coverage in just 2.36 seconds.
-In more complex designs like ORCTRL, which feature larger input spaces and deeper logic, the framework still delivers 94.54\% coverage with only 12.5\% of internal nodes selected, showcasing its robustness in handling control-heavy modules.
-Cryptographic cores like DES3 and SHA256 achieve 98.62\% and 98.09\% coverage, respectively, in a short time, demonstrating strong observability despite their algorithmic complexity.
+Table \ref{tab:v2_sub} presents the coverage values (in \%) for different benchmarks with target submodule configuration and respective time (in seconds), demonstrating the ability of \profuzz~to isolate and verify signal groups that span multiple modules and instances.
 The instrumentation overhead for large designs, such as \texttt{PicoRV32}, is effectively mitigated using the target submodule generation strategy, which enables directed seed generation focused on specific regions, as presented in Table \ref{tab:v2_sub}.
+For \texttt{PicoRV32}, with 455 target nodes, \profuzz~achieves 60.42\% coverage, while for \texttt{ORCTRL} it achieves similar coverage (with 415 nodes) under 20 seconds, but a more deeply embedded subset of 200 nodes requires nearly 300 seconds, highlighting the increased effort to activate nested logic.
+Smaller modules like \texttt{GPIO}, \texttt{FIR}, and \texttt{I2C} show consistent performance due to easier access to target sites. \texttt{UART} achieves 95.63\% coverage for 219 target nodes, comparable to the full-module result of 93.81\% with 983 targets (Table~\ref{tab:v1_full}), further validating the submodule approach.

 Fig. \ref{fig:cost_fun} shows the coverage (\%) and number of target signals for various benchmarks selected using two different cost functions: (1) nets with $\mathcal{C}_i \geq 0.3$ and (2) nets in the top 10 percentile ($P_{10}$) of the ranked cost function distribution. \profuzz~achieves over 90\% coverage across all benchmarks except \texttt{SPI}.
 The number of target signals is also highlighted to demonstrate \profuzz's scalability.
 Notably, coverage remains consistent across both cost function configurations, demonstrating the framework's ability to effectively cover target nets ranked by their cost function values.